Universality of Euler flows and flexibility of Reeb embeddings: Steady Euler flows: proof of Theorems and

 \begin{prop} There exists an explicitly constructible diffeomorphism $\phi:\mathbb T^4 \rightarrow \mathbb T^4$ such that for any Turing machine $(Q,q_0,F,\Sigma, \delta)$ there is an explicitly constructible open set $U_{t_{-n},...,t_n}\subset \mathbb T^4$ attached to each finite string $t_{-n},...,t_{n} \in \Sigma$, and an explicitly constructible point $y_s\in \mathbb T^4$ attached to each $s\in \Sigma^\mathbb{Z}$ such that the Turing machine with input tape $s$ halts with output $t_{-n},...,t_n$ in positions $-n,...,n$, respectively, if and only if the orbit $y_s,\phi(y_s),\phi^2(y_s),...$ enters $U_{t_{-n},...,t_{n}}$. \end{prop}

 Let us now prove Theorem~\ref{T.main2} using that the diffeomorphism $\phi:\mathbb T^4\to \mathbb T^4$ that encodes a universal Turing machine constructed in Proposition~\ref{Prop:Turing} can be Euler-embedded in $\mathbb S^{17}$, c.f.
 Corollary~\ref{Cor:difeo}.
-More precisely, calling $N$ the $5$-dimensional manifold defined as $N:= \mathbb T^4 \times [0,1] / \sim $, where we identify $(x,0)$ with $(\phi(x),1)$, and $X$ the vector field on $N$ obtained by pushing down the horizontal vector field $\partial_\theta$ on $\mathbb T^4\times [0,1]$ ($\theta\in [0,1]$), there exists an embedding $e:(N,X)\to \mathbb S^{17}$ and an Eulerisable field $u$ on $\mathbb S^{17}$ of Beltrami type such that $u|_{e(N)}=X$.
-Notice that $X$ is geodesible and $e$ is a Reeb embedding (then by Theorem~\ref{main2}, given any embedding of $N$ in $\mathbb S^{17}$, it can be deformed into $e$ by an isotopy that is $C^0$-close to the identity).
-The diffeomorphism $e$ is explicitly constructible because the applied $h$-principle is algorithmic; also the vector field $u$ is constructible, because it is the Reeb field of a defining contact form $\alpha$ of $\xi_{std}$, which is also algorithmic (see the proof of Theorem~\ref{main2}).
+More precisely, let $N$ be the $5$-dimensional manifold defined as $N:= \mathbb T^4 \times [0,1] / \sim $, where we identify $(x,0)$ with $(\phi(x),1)$, and $X$ the vector field on $N$ obtained by pushing down the horizontal vector field $\partial_\theta$ on $\mathbb T^4\times [0,1]$ ($\theta\in [0,1]$). { This vector field is geodesible, so by Theorem \ref{main2} there exists a Reeb embedding $e:(N,X)\to \mathbb (S^{17}, \xi_{std})$, which is a stationary solution to the Euler equations $u$ on $\mathbb S^{17}$ of Beltrami type satisfying $u|_{e(N)}=X$}.
+The { embedding} $e$ is explicitly constructible because the applied $h$-principle is algorithmic; also the vector field $u$ is constructible, because it is the Reeb field of a defining contact form $\alpha$ of $\xi_{std}$, which is also algorithmic (see the proof of Theorem~\ref{main2}). { The fact that these embeddings are algorithmically constructible is a key feature to deduce the existence of a Turing complete Beltrami field.
+Indeed, the capacity of simulating a Turing machine requires that the initial point associated with an input of the machine is constructible (i.e., computable by a Turing machine). }

 In view of the previous discussion, let us take a point $\tilde y_s\in \mathbb S^{17}$ as the image of the point $y_s\times \{0\}\in N$ under the embedding $e$, and a neighborhood $\tilde U_{t_{-n},...,t_n}\subset \mathbb S^{17}$ as a neighborhood in $\mathbb S^{17}$ of the image of the open set $U_{t_{-n},...,t_n} \times \{ 0 \}\subset N$ under the embedding $e$.
 Then, Theorem~\ref{T.main2} can be restated in a more precise way as follows: